AdaCore/gnatstudio/docs/users_guide/vcs.rst

 * The :guilabel:`Files` view

   This view is similar to the :guilabel:`Project` view, but groups files as they are organized on the disk.
-GPS will try to guess the best system here, but there might be ambiguities when the same directory is shared among multiple projects which use a different VCS system or repository.
+GNAT Studio will try to guess the best system here, but there might be ambiguities when the same directory is shared among multiple projects which use a different VCS system or repository.
 We do not recommend this setup.